Graphic Novel Review: "Batman Volume 1: The Court of Owls" by Scott Snyder

 I have always loved Batman stories.
-Batman has always had an interesting mythology.
+Batman has always had interesting mythology.
 Scott Snyder added a new and interesting aspect to the mythology.
 DC Comics never really went into the history of Gotham City that much.

-The Court of Owls brings a new mythology to Batman.
+The Court of Owls brings new mythology to Batman.
 I love the idea of a shadowy cabal that has been controlling Gotham City long before Batman ever existed is an interesting aspect of storytelling that makes Batman become a better character.

 The new, added aspect of the Talons, the Court of Owls assassins, makes a nice addition to Batman’s rogues’ gallery.